Mrxiangli/HopTrack/README.md

 ```
 <tx, ty, bx, by, class_id, confidence>
 ```
-We reserved two detector sockets in our implementation, Yolox and Yolov5, their repective weights can be downloaded from [Yolox weights](https://drive.google.com/drive/folders/1aSjvfq9nOUFEGl46R_o20grMnTnwYBUE?usp=sharing) and [Yolov5 weights](https://github.com/ultralytics/yolov5).
+We reserved two detector sockets in our implementation, Yolox and Yolov5.

 HopTrack has three different variations - HopDynamo, HopSwift, HopAccurate.
 To sepcify the variation to execute, the following command can be used:
 ```